Skip to contents

 y

-Observed data in the form of a list of lists.
-The outer list is a list of episodes in chronological order.
-The inner list is a list of named markers per episode.
-For each marker, one must specify an allelic vector: a set of distinct alleles detected at that marker.
+List of lists encoding allelic data; see compute_posterior for more details.
+The outer list contains episodes in chronological order.
+The inner list contains named markers per episode.
+For each marker, one must specify an allelic vector: a set of distinct alleles detected at that marker; or NA if marker data are missing.

 return.names

-Logical; if TRUE and episodes are named, episode names are returned.
+Logical; if TRUE and y has named episodes, episode names are returned.

 Value